Risk Management

 The Kajima Group handles a wide range of information, including that relating to buildings, customers, management, technology and intellectual property.
 The Group adheres to an information security policy and conducts thorough risk management in order to protect such information, including from external attacks or leakage due to negligence.

 At its offices, Kajima conducts regular inspections and audits to evaluate and improve physical, personal and technical measures.
-For partner companies, Kajima also distributes standard check sheets, awareness posters, and educational materials, such as video provided by the Japan Federation of Construction Contractors, to improve the level of information security at its partners.
+For partner companies, Kajima also distributes standard check sheets, awareness posters, and educational materials, such as video provided by the Japan Federation of Construction Contractors, to improve the level of information security including throughout the supply chain.

 Handbook for Strengthening Information Security